nexendrie/nexendrie.gitlab.io/index.md

 Repositories
 ------------

 Most of the project's repositories are hosted on both GitHub: https://github.com/nexendrie and GitLab: https://gitlab.com/nexendrie/ .
-Among the exceptions are the main project (which is a private repository on GitLab at the moment) and our common resources: https://gitlab.com/nexendrie/resources .
+One of the exceptions is the main project (which is a private repository on GitLab at the moment).

 Used stuff
 ------